wagiham/wagiham/README.md

 ## 🎓 Education

 **University of Pennsylvania**
-*B.A.
-Cognitive Science, B.A.
-Computer Science*
+*Cognitive Science & Computer Science
-📍 May 2026 · Minor in Data Science
+📍 May 2026

 ---